Content Specialist Nash kicks off the new year with 7 tips for creating truly awesome remarketing campaigns.

 So here we go, we’re kicking off the new year by laying out 7 key elements to make your remarketing campaigns truly remarkable…

-[one_half]Segment, segment, segment!
-Know who you’re speaking to.
+In short, you need to know who you’re speaking to.
+This is where behavioural segmentation comes into your campaign plan.
 It’s important your message is created and delivered by relevance to your customer’s location, gender, age, interests and actions!

-When your message is customized and individualized for a specific audience, the message holds more meaning. [/one_half]
+When your message is customised and individualised for a specific audience, the message holds more meaning.

 And that’s what you want to aim for in your remarketing campaign: true value and meaning for your customers.